Build capability to enhance learning, teaching and leading.

 - shared responsibility and accountability for student growth, attainment and wellbeing.

-Fully subsidised by the Department of Education and Training for Victorian government school participants and regional staff.
+Fully subsidised by the Department of Education for Victorian government school participants and regional staff.